1-Shreyash/Flipkart-Clone-Project/README.md

 # Flipkart-Clone-Project
 In this repo, I tried to create a clone of flipkart website using html, css and javaScript.
 This Project was built by me in 4 days😃.

-Hope you all will like this project.
+💫💫💫 See the site in desktop to see the hover animations 💫💫💫

-If you like this repo do star it even😄⭐️.
+Hope you all will like this repo, please support by starring it even😄⭐️.

 ## The Website link is 👇👇👇
 https://1-shreyash.github.io/Flipkart-Clone-Project/